CausticD/crontab-ui/README.md

     - The UI removes the 'backup' and '.db' parts to just show '2018-05-16 09:50:02' etc.
     - It still shows the newest on top, but it doesn't have to sort them.

-- All output from a job goes to one log file and is appended!
+- You can now choose what output from the command gets logged, either none, stdout, stderr or both.
+This goes to one log file and is appended.
 Each line of that file starts with a timestamp.

 - Added button to delete log file of a job.
-Handy since they can get huge now they capture all output.
+Handy since they can get huge now they can capture all output.

 - Changed GitHub link in UI to be this fork.